Ferranupf/Unity-Demos-for-IS-U137996-195659/README.md

 2.The second Version is the one to Submit, it's done following the guide provided here https://www.raywenderlich.com/4180875-introduction-to-unity-scripting-part-1#toc-anchor-008 and currently it's all functioning exept the part where you change the HayMachine's Color.

+Thats All,
-Thats All, thank you for reading it
+thank you for taking the time to read all this text-wall

 Ferran Enguix